NCAA Leadership Development

 Women's ice hockey's Marisa Maccario, women's soccer's Faith McCarthy, and rowing's Rachel Signor were each selected to participate by a committee from the NCAA membership due to their interest in working in the sports industry.

-The American Athletic Conference will be sending 13 student-athletes in all, with UCF leading the way with four invitations.
+The American Athletic Conference will be sending 13 student-athletes in all.

 Participants not only expressed an interest in the sports industry, but also were viewed as leaders on their campuses and nominated accordingly by athletic administrators at their respective schools.